silasbur/silasbur/README.md

 Nov 2018 - Software Engineer - [Course Report](https://www.coursereport.com/)

 Coure Report is a site for finding and evaluating coding bootcamps.
-I helped build an MVP mobile app that allows users to read blog articles view schools, and directly contact the staff.
+As an intern, I helped build an MVP mobile app that allows users to read blog articles view schools, and directly contact the staff.
 The app features auto-pagination while scrolling, fuzzy search, and sort by location.